mbuesch/letmein/README.md

 - It does not implement complicated cryptographic algorithms such as asymmetric public/private key crypto.
 It uses a shared secret together with HMAC/SHA3 for authentication instead.
 - It has a replay protection.
 Replaying a knock packet sequence does not result in a successful authentication.
 - A MiM attack has no security impact.
 - It only opens the port for the IP address that made the knock request.
+By default for both IPv4 and IPv6, if available.
+This behavior can be adjusted with the `-4` and `-6` client command line options.

 ## Security analysis